win7user10/Laraue.Core/readme.md

 var predictions = predictor.PredictAsync(new[] { image1, image2 });
 ```

-Now predictions contains two predictions, for the first and second images.
+Now the predictions variable contains two predictions, for the first and second images.